TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 In our good example we have a variable `sum`, to which each new `number` from the array is added.
 The function is named `sumArray` and the function does what the name suggests (if you're thinking "what even is an array", don't worry - you'll learn about them soon).
 Nice, clean and understandable.

 Now, try picturing a conversation with someone about the bad example.
 The function is named `x` with variables like `z`, `w` and `q`.
-Uuf, not nice.
+Oof, not nice.

 #### Use a consistent vocabulary